xavierdidelot/xavierdidelot.github.io/README.md

 * <a href="http://xavierdidelot.github.io/TransPhylo/">TransPhylo</a>: inference of a pathogen transmission tree given a phylogeny
 * <a href="https://github.com/ansariazim/treeBreaker" >TreeBreaker</a>: evolutionary inference of a phenotype distribution
 * <a href="https://github.com/xavierdidelot/ClonalFrameML">ClonalFrameML</a>: efficient inference of recombination in whole bacterial genomes
 ---
-### Research interests

-My research is focused on the analysis of genomic data in order to improve our understanding of bacterial evolution, epidemiology, ecology and pathogenicity.
-A key aim is to develop new bioinformatics and statistical methods that can handle the very large amounts of data made available by novel high-throughput sequencing techniques.

-Because of the interdisciplinary nature of my work, I have broad interests in a variety of subjects, including theoretical topics such as mathematical population genetics, Bayesian statistics or Monte-Carlo methods, and biological topics such as bacterial evolutionary processes or pathogen epidemiology.

-I have worked on a wide range of bacterial pathogens, especially those causing healthcare associated infections (eg Clostridium difficile and Staphylococcus aureus) and gastrointestinal infections (eg Salmonella enterica, Bacillus cereus, Campylobacter jejuni and Helicobacter pylori).

----

 ### Collaborations